Nomboh/Nomboh/README.md

 - 👋 Hi, I’m @Nomboh
-- 👀 I’m interested in software development and latest technology trends
+- 👀 I’m passionate about software development and latest technology trends
 - 🌱 I’m currently learning python for data science and machine learning
 - 💞️ I’m looking to collaborate on a fintech project i am currently working on
 - 📫 How to reach me